-After implementing its plan, Chemical Organization A performs a self-evaluation against the Framework Implementation Tier 2 level before third-party validation of implementation.
+After implementing its plan, Emergency Services Organization A performs a self-evaluation against the Framework Implementation Tier 2 level before third-party validation of implementation.
 This self-evaluation includes determining the organization's defined, institutionalized, risk-informed, and management-approved processes and procedures.
-Although it is determined that Chemical Organization A complies with existing cybersecurity regulations, Chemical Organization A expresses its ultimate goal of being consistently secure throughout all of it processes.

-Chemical Organization A also partners with a third party to evaluate the organization's management and execution of risk activities.
-To move forward comprehensively, the organization leverages a multitude of activities in Framework Core Functions mentioned in the Preconditions section.
+Although it is determined that Emergency Services Organization A complies with existing cybersecurity regulations, Emergency Services Organization A expresses its ultimate goal of being consistently secure throughout all of its processes.
+Emergency Services Organization A partners with a third party to evaluate the organization's management and execution of risk management activities.
+To move forward in a comprehensive manner, the organization leverages a multitude of activities in Framework Core Functions mentioned in the Preconditions section.

-Chemical Organization A strives to meet the Tier 3, which includes regular and repeatable risk management processes to respond to a changing cybersecurity landscape.
-Tier 3 achievement is accomplished by overlaying the Framework and Chemical Organization A's risk management activities, gap identification, and mitigation.
+Emergency Services Organization A strives to meet Tier 3, which includes regular and repeatable risk management processes to respond to a changing cybersecurity landscape.
+Tier 3 achievement is accomplished by overlaying the Framework and Emergency Services Organization A's risk management activities, gap identification, and mitigation.
 Risk management processes include risk-informed policies, processes, and procedures that are defined, implemented as intended, and validated.